-Value investors are not as concerned with earnings growth as much as what they perceive is the "intrinsic value" of a company -- something they hope to discover before the rest of the market.
+Value investors don't concern themselves with earnings growth nearly as much as their perception of the intrinsic value of a company.
+They hope to find the value before the rest of the market.

-One of the metrics they use to find this value is the Price to Book Ratio or P/B which looks at the value the market places on the stock at a given point in time relative to the company's book value.
+One of the metrics that value investors use to test this value is the price-to-book or P/B Ratio.
+This metric looks at the value the market places on the stock at a given point in time relative to the company's book value.
 Market value is shown by its stock price.

 Assets - Liabilities = Book Value